THE DAINTREE RAINFORST

 PROTECTING THE DAINTREE

 If we’ve learnt anything about the Daintree, it’s that it is a vitally important and wonderful part of Australia’s, and the world’s, history.
-This is why we’re committed to protecting the Daintree Rainforest at all costs – it’s our duty to the planet and to the protection of the unique and important species that exist here.
+This is why we’re committed to protecting the Daintree Rainforest – it’s our duty to the planet and to the unique and important species that exist here.
 Read on to learn more about how Rainforest Rescue’s initiatives are helping to protect the Daintree from increasing clearing and development.

-Our ‘Save a Rainforest’ initiative buys back privately owned blocks in the Daintree lowlands that were excluded from the World Heritage listing.
-This important work ensures these areas are not further developed and helps protect rare and endangered species like the Cassowary and Spectacled Flying-fox – along with the Daintree’s ancient flowering plants.
+Our ‘Protect a Rainforest’ project focuses on purchasing rainforest blocks for conservation and protecting them forever, increasing connectivity and protecting biodiversity.
+This important work helps protect rare and endangered species like the Cassowary and Spectacled Flying-fox – along with the Daintree’s ancient flowering plants.

 Read more about our conservation efforts here.